mipmip/vim-scimark/README.md

 First, install the dependencies (`ncurses` or `ncursesw`, for more info see https://github.com/andmarti1424/sc-im/wiki/Building-SC-IM)

-Currently, you need a fork of [Sc-im] which has the markdown additions required by the plugin:
+Currently, you need a fork of [SC-IM] which has the markdown additions required by the plugin:
 ```sh
 git clone https://github.com/mipmip/sc-im
 cd sc-im